SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 ## Why BTRFS?

 You might be familiar with [computer storage formats](https://en.wikipedia.org/wiki/Journaling_file_system) like ntfs, fat32 or exfat.
-BTRFS (better F S ) is just like that with copy-on-write principal.
+Btrfs (B-tree Filesystem, nicknamed Butter FS) is a modern filesystem built around the copy-on-write principle.

 ### Snapshots

 As Arch Linux is a rolling model, often called bleeding edge, system will be updated a lot and a lot of things can break or repair on each update.

-With btrfs you can take snapshots within seconds and it'll use less resource due to it's copy-on-write principal.
+With btrfs you can take snapshots within seconds and it'll use less resource due to it's copy-on-write principle.
 And what's more you can also recover to a previous snap within a few seconds (just a simple restart),

 ### Boot from snapshots